Eucyon: Description

 A medium canid - it is the size of a jackal, weighing around 15 kg.

 Fossil distribution

 The fossil remains are found in the Rio Grande, Texas to western Oregon and Washington's Ringold Formation, as well as northern Nebraska, along with Greece, Ethiopia, Mongolia and many other locations across the Old World.

+Palaeobiology

 Palaeopathology

-A specimen of E. khoikhoi from Langebaanweg has been found containing evidence of multiple exostoses, one of which was diagnosed as an osteochondroma.
+A palaeopathological specimen of E. khoikhoi from Langebaanweg has been found containing evidence of multiple exostoses, one of which was diagnosed as an osteochondroma.